-(2) Foodservice-Adjusted EBITDA is a non-GAAP measure which represents the segment profit of the Foodservice segment from the Company's Annual Report on Form 10-K, excluding depreciation and amortization, mark-to-market adjustments on commodity and foreign-exchange hedges, integration costs and provisions for legal settlements.
+(3) Foodservice-Adjusted EBITDA is a non-GAAP measure which represents the segment profit of the Foodservice segment from the Company's Annual Report on Form 10-K, excluding depreciation and amortization (including accelerated depreciation), mark-to-market adjustments on commodity and foreign exchange hedges, inventory revaluation adjustment on acquired business and integration costs.

-(3) Post Consumer Brands-Adjusted EBITDA is a non-GAAP measure which represents the segment profit of the Post Consumer Brands segment from the Company's Annual Report on Form 10-K, excluding depreciation and amortization and integration costs.
+(4) Post Consumer Brands-Adjusted EBITDA is a non-GAAP measure which represents the segment profit of the Post Consumer Brands segment from the Company's Annual Report on Form 10-K, excluding depreciation and amortization (including accelerated depreciation) and integration costs.